DOCA Documentation v2.9.1

 • The PCIe address identifier ( -p flag) should match the addresses of the desired PCIe device

-• The -d flag indicates the MAC address that should be applied to incoming packets upon decap.
+• The -d flag indicates the vf that is used to extract MAC address and local IP.
 It should match the MAC address of the virtual function specified by the -r argument.

 4. The application also supports a JSON-based deployment mode, in which all command-line arguments are provided through a JSON file: